Hoboken, New Jersey: Emergency medical services

 EMS in the city of Hoboken is provided primarily by the members of the Hoboken Volunteer Ambulance Corps (HVAC), which was established in 1971.
-HVAC is the county's only all-volunteer EMS organization and does not charge for the services it provides.
+HVAC does not charge for the services it provides.
 HVAC has seven emergency vehicles, in addition to six bicycles that can be used to provide coverage at outdoor events.

 Hoboken University Medical Center, founded in 1863 as St. Mary's Hospital, is a historic hospital and the oldest in continuous operation in the state.
 It is a community hospital and part of the CarePoint Health System.

 Social services

 HOPES Community Action Partnership, Incorporated (HOPES CAP, Inc. / HOPES) was established in 1964 under President Lyndon B. Johnson's administration signing the Economic Opportunity Act.
 The majority of HOPES program participants have incomes below the federal poverty threshold.
 Services include those for youth enrichment, adults, senior assistance, and early childhood development.

 Homelessness in the city is addressed by the Hoboken Homeless Shelter, one of the three homeless shelters in the county.
 In December 2018, the city of Hoboken installed eight parking meters in high foot-traffic areas, painted orange, to collect donations to benefit homelessness initiatives.